LizardByte/Sunshine/docs/source/about/guides/linux.rst

    usePAM no

-After making changes to the sshd_config, restart the sshd service for changes to take into effect.
+After making changes to the ``sshd_config``, restart the sshd service for changes to take effect.

 .. tip::
    Run the command to check the ssh configuration prior to restarting the sshd service.